Product Name: Ahrefs

 The user interface is another most talked about feature of Ahrefs.
 Moreover, this SEO suite is designed to be user-friendly that you will find out as soon as you start playing with it.

 The best thing you could do is, grab the Ahrefs trial, create a new project and add your website to do the heavy work of SEO auditing.
 Once it’s done, simply start fixing your site for a few things such as:

 - Top pages with broken links

-- Use content gap to find new content ideas
+- Use the content gap to find new content ideas

-- Use link intersect tool to find link opportunities
+- Use the link intersect tool to find link opportunities

-- Use site audit feature to fix elements of the website as suggested above
+- Use the site audit feature to fix elements of the website as suggested above

 - Competitor analysis